Updated October 2024

 Integrity pre-employment tests look at applicants’ values and ethics.
 They ask questions like:

-An integrity test is designed to make sure that employees are a good match for the organization, will work well with colleagues, and will avoid taking actions that could be seriously detrimental to the company.
+An integrity test is designed to ensure that employees are a good match for the organization, will work well with colleagues, and will avoid taking actions that could be seriously detrimental to the company.

 Best for: Roles that require a high degree of integrity, such as finance, cybersecurity, or healthcare.

 Limitations: On integrity tests, the “right” answer is generally obvious to applicants.
-They may claim that they would never lie, cheat, or do anything illegal, even if that’s untrue.
+They may state that they would never lie or participate in illegal activity, even if that’s untrue.

 5. Emotional Intelligence

 For people-facing roles, emotional intelligence is particularly crucial.
-It’s also important for purely internal roles, where your employees need to get along well with one another.
+It’s also important for purely internal roles, where there’s an expectation for employees to get along and work well with one another.

 Candidates who score highly on an emotional intelligence test are often: